Arthur Morris/BIRDS AS ART

 The Streak

-Today marks thirty-four days in a row with a new educational blog post.
-This one took about 2 1/2 hours to create.
-With all of my upcoming free time, the plan now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.
+Today makes seventy-eight days in a row with a new educational blog post!
+This blog post took less than an hour to prepare.
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.

 Booking.Com